This November, I am offering two classes at the Hugo House in Seattle: Radical Essays and Personal Opinions and Building Characters from Real Life.

-Opinion-writing is one of the most powerful vehicles for using personal stories to inspire change.
-In this two-session, generative class, you’ll explore strategies for writing personal stories that function both as political pieces and as literary work.
-You’ll practice mining your own experiences in order to explain and humanize your convictions.
-The class will draw inspiration from essayists and columnists whose work is both literary and polemical — such as Rebecca Solnit, Bill McKibben, Ta-Nehisi Coates, Timothy Egan, and the writers of the New York Times opinion pages — and from Louise Dunlap’s book, Undoing the Silence, about overcoming the barriers that make us reluctant to speak out.
-You’ll learn tips for structuring different forms of opinion pieces, including blogs, op-eds, and narrative essays.
+In this divisive and strident cultural moment, a personal story can be a powerful thing: a call to compassion, a reminder of the complexity of human experience, a way of humanizing a political idea or conviction.
+In this class, you’ll explore strategies for transforming personal stories into essays that can function both as opinion pieces and as literary work.
+The class will draw inspiration from writers and columnists whose work combines the literary, the essayistic, the personal, and the polemical — such as Rebecca Solnit, Kathryn Schulz, Dan Savage, Timothy Egan, and the writers of the New York Times opinion pages — and from Louise Dunlap’s book, Undoing the Silence, about overcoming the barriers that make us reluctant to speak out.
+You’ll learn tips for structuring different forms of opinion pieces and personal stories, including op-eds and narrative essays.

 You will come away from this class with: